Address

 Employment

-- Work experience (e.g., volunteer, intern, apprentice, employment training programs)
+- Work experience (e.g., vocational training programs, employment training programs, internships, volunteer)

-- Skill development (e.g., technology, employability skills, pre-employment)
+- Skill development (e.g., technology, employability skills, pre-employment transition services)

 - Career development (e.g., career counseling, job club, mentor)